konradrydzak/PizzeriaAPP/readme.md

 Simulates a working pizza place.

-You can preview the app at: http://srv08.mikr.us:20263/docs
+You can preview the app at: http://srv08.mikr.us:40127/docs

+## Setup

+1. Make sure the values in *src/database.ini* and *docker-compose.yml* are matching
+2. Run command: *docker-compose up -d*

 ## Requirements